Seahawks mailbag: What to make of Shaquem Griffin’s use against the 49ers, and have the tight ends disappointed?

 Q: @Twochris1 asked: “There was so much hope for our tight end group and the signing of Olsen this spring, but so far this group has been pretty quiet.
 How would Pete rate the tight end production?”

 A: I think Carroll is fine with it.
-As he noted on Monday when asked specifically about Greg Olsen, there are only so many balls to go around.
+As he noted Monday when asked specifically about Greg Olsen, there are only so many balls to go around.

-Seattle is third in the NFL in passing yards and DK Metcalf and Tyler Lockett are each on pace to have monster seasons of 1,300 yards or more.
+Seattle is third in the NFL in passing yards, and DK Metcalf and Tyler Lockett are on pace to have monster seasons of 1,300 yards or more.

 That makes it hard for anyone else to really stick out a lot.

-“One guy gets 20 targets one week (Lockett against Arizona) and the next week one guy gets 15 targets (Metcalf against the 49ers),” Carroll said.
+“One guy gets 20 targets one week (Lockett against Arizona), and the next week one guy gets 15 targets (Metcalf against the 49ers),” Carroll said.
 “The ball doesn’t get spread as much when those games happen like that.”

-Carroll on Monday also cited the blocking of Dissly as particularly key against the 49ers and noted he’s been doing well blocking all season — Pro Football Focus has Dissly rated as the 11th-best run blocking tight end so far this season — all of which is a good reminder that a tight end’s value is more than just receiving.
+Carroll on Monday also cited the blocking of Will Dissly as key against the 49ers and noted he’s blocked well all season — Pro Football Focus has Dissly rated as the 11th-best run-blocking tight end this season — all of which is a good reminder that a tight end’s value is more than just receiving.

-And as has become evident, the Seahawks have basically scrapped their six-offensive lineman package now that George Fant is no longer around, meaning the Seahawks are counting on their tight ends to do more of the perimeter blocking (Dissly has been an inline tight end on 194 of 321 snaps this season, according to Pro Football Focus, and has been used there increasingly the last two games, with 39 inline snaps against Arizona and 35 the 49ers.)
+And as has become evident, the Seahawks have basically scrapped their six-offensive lineman package now that George Fant is no longer around, meaning they are counting on the tight ends to do more of the perimeter blocking.
+Dissly has been an inline tight end on 194 of 321 snaps this season, according to Pro Football Focus, and has been used there increasingly the past two games, with 39 inline snaps against Arizona and 35 vs. the 49ers.

-But you are correct in noting that the receiving numbers of the tight ends are not what may have been expected, and especially from Olsen, who signed a one-year deal worth up to $7 million with a guaranteed $5.5 million (the rest in bonuses for being on the 53- and 46-player rosters, all of which he’s gotten so far).
+But you are correct in noting that the receiving numbers of the tight ends are not what may have been expected, and especially from Olsen, who signed a one-year deal worth up to $7 million with a guaranteed $5.5 million (the rest in bonuses for being on the 53- and 46-player rosters, all of which he’s received so far).

 Olsen has 17 receptions for 158 yards and a touchdown, averaging 2.4 catches per game and 22.6 yards, each far off his career averages of 3.8 and 44.1, via Pro Football Reference.

-Olsen had five catches against both Dallas and Miami but has just three for 38 yards on eight targets in the last three games, with no catches on four targets against the 49ers.
+Olsen had five catches against Dallas and Miami but has just three for 38 yards on eight targets in the past three games, with no catches on four targets against the 49ers.

 “Greg’s been doing good,” Carroll said.
 “He’s been solid, been there when we need him. … Greg’s available to make the plays.
 He’s been very consistent.
-He’s a good ballplayer and we’re counting on him to make clutch catches in every game, and sometimes you get chances, sometimes you don’t.”
+He’s a good ballplayer, and we’re counting on him to make clutch catches in every game, and sometimes you get chances, sometimes you don’t.”

 Dissly’s receiving numbers are also down — he has 11 receptions for 111 yards and one touchdown in seven games after making 23 for 262 yards and four touchdowns in six games a year ago before suffering an Achilles tendon injury